XTC: Recognition and influence

 The band are often compared reverentially to 1960s acts such as the Who, the Kinks, and most frequently, the Beatles.
 In a 1991 article that focused on a resurgence of power pop groups, members of Jellyfish and the Posies reflected that they were drawn to 1960s artists because of the 1980s music they influenced.
 As the Posies' Jon Auer said: "our '60s-ish-ness is actually early-'80s-ish-ness, a pop sensibility that came from listening to Squeeze and XTC".
 According to Chris Ingham, acts such as Kula Shaker, the Shamen and the Stone Roses recruited engineer John Leckie chiefly because of his productions for the retro-psychedelic Dukes of Stratosphear records.
-According to Neville Farmer, the name XTC inspired the names of U2, R.E.M., and INXS.
 Japanese band Seagull Screaming Kiss Her Kiss Her was named after the XTC song of similar title.
 Peter Gabriel is quoted: "I've always looked to XTC for inventive songwriting, innovative production, and a sense of humor.
 It's their strong blend of personalities that make them one of the great British bands."
 Kurt Cobain of Nirvana said in 1991: "There's a lot of good pop music.
 I've always liked it…bands like the Beatles, XTC, stuff like that."
 Minor Threat, Dag Nasty, and Bad Religion veteran Brian Baker has also cited XTC as an influence.

 Discussing the band's relative obscurity and lack of financial success, Schabe said that "it's difficult to justify claims of greatness without trying to understand exactly why they never managed to rise above the status of cult band.
 Respect and recognition are the real validation of such claims, not financial success".
 Andy Partridge characterized the band as "quietly influential" and thought that the decision to quit touring "definitely affected our popularity later on".
 Schabe disagreed that the lack of touring had an effect and wrote that "XTC suffered more from the hands of industry forces than they did from failure to find an audience."
 Partridge also estimated that XTC's fan demographic had a male/female ratio of about 60–40, which was "reassuring" to him, as he thought the band only appealed to "computer nerds".
 In the 1981 edition of Rolling Stone's Book of Rock Lists, XTC were ranked number 15 for its list of the "17 Loudest Bands in the World", ahead of Queen and Kiss.